 Used condoms and any other contaminated wastes are double bagged in plastic and placed in a waste receptacle provided on the premises.
 Contaminated wastes are disposed of by licensed waste contractors.

 Note: A schedule of licensed waste contractors can be obtained from Council's Waste Collection Services.

-G. Health code of practice for sex services premises Health and safety guidelines for sex services premises
+G. Health and safety guidelines for sex services premises

-1. Ensure all development is adequate and appropriate in accordance with the standards of the Health Code of Practice Health and safety guidelines for sex services premises.
+1. Ensure all development is adequate and appropriate in accordance with the standards of the Health and safety guidelines for sex services premises.